a07061625/swooleyaf/libs_frame/Mailer/Swift/doc/sending.rst

     or not sending has succeeded.
 Use "``-bs``" unless you have a reason not to.

 A sendmail process will be started upon the first call to ``send()``.
-If the process cannot be started successfully an Exception of type ``Swift_TransportException`` will be thrown::
+If the process cannot be started successfully an SyException of type ``Swift_TransportException`` will be thrown::

     // Create the Transport